northbrookjs/northbrook/README.md

 ###### Build Steps

-If your package as a build step involved such as using TypeScript or Buble, it is recommended that in your package.json you run your build step inside of `preversion` in order to ensure your built library is up-to-date when published to npm when using `northbrook release`.
+If your package has a build step involved such as using TypeScript or Buble, it is recommended that in your package.json you run your build step inside of `preversion` in order to ensure your built library is up-to-date when published to npm when using `northbrook release`.